KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Widgets Types
 ------------------------------------------------------------------------------------------------------------------------
-As seen above, the addition of a widget can be done either through the icon displayed from the sheet of a dashboard or from the appropriate button appearing in the upper right bar.
+As seen in the above table, the addition of a widget can be done either through the icon displayed from the sheet of a dashboard or from the appropriate button appearing in the upper right bar.
 When clicking a palette containing the entire range of available widgets will be shown.
 Simply click the desired one for popping up the widget editor.
 A widget's editor normally has two sections: